History of the Brazil national football team: 1958 World Cup

+1962 World Cup

 In the 1962 World Cup in Chile, Brazil earned its second title with Garrincha as the star player, a mantle and responsibility laid upon him after the regular talisman, Pelé, was injured during the second group match against Czechoslovakia and unable to play for the remainder of the tournament.

+1966 World Cup

 At the 1966 World Cup in England, the preparation of the team was affected by political influences.
 All the major Brazilian clubs wanted their players included in Brazil's team, to give them more exposure.
 In the final months of preparation for the World Cup, the coach Vicente Feola was working with 46 players, of which only 22 would go to England; this caused significant internal dispute and psychological pressure on the players and managing staff.
 The result was that, in 1966, Brazil had their worst performance in a World Cup.
-Although they played all of their matches in the same stadium in the same city (the city of Liverpool's Goodison Park), Brazil became the first nation to be eliminated in the first round while holding the World Cup crown.
+Although they played all of their matches in the same stadium in the same city (the city of Liverpool's Goodison Park), Brazil became the second nation to be eliminated in the first round while holding the World Cup crown after Italy in 1950.
 After the 2002, 2010, 2014, and 2018 World Cups, France, Italy, Spain, and Germany respectively were also added to this list.